-"Oh, we do.
-But principally because it doesn't show grass stains."
+"We do.
+Principally because it doesn't show grass stains."

-"I wanted to see if the stories were true," said Lady Astrid, touching his face and running her hands over his chest.
+"I wanted to see if the stories were true," Lady Astrid said, touching his face and running her hands over his chest.

 "What do you think?"

 "I don't know," she said, "I haven't verified the best parts yet.
-Help me out of my dress, will you?"
+Help me out of my dress.”

-They lay concealed by the tall grass, Lady Astrid's cloak spread out as a blanket under them.
-Her dress was hanging from a tree branch, and the rest of her clothes, Tam Lin thought, had probably landed somewhere near the shore of the creek, which was a fairly long toss from here but she was pretty exuberant and he felt it wasn't unlikely.
+They lay concealed by the tall grass, Lady Astrid's cloak spread out under them.
+Her dress was hanging from a tree branch, and the rest of her clothes had probably landed somewhere near the shore of the stream.
 He repositioned himself a little and slid back inside her, her thighs closing tightly around his body and her hips rolling up to meet his.
 There was a wavelike motion to their two bodies moving in tandem.
-He let her set the pace for a little while, only reacting when she bucked underneath him, and then only going half as fast as he could.
+He let her set the pace for a little while, reacting when she bucked underneath him and then only going half as fast as he could.
 She was sweating and flushed and hoarse, but he still looked immaculate.
 He never looked anything less than immaculate unless he wanted to.

 "Yes?" said Tam Lin.